courselabs/dotnetaz/labs/storage/README.md

 ```
 kubectl config use-context docker-desktop

+# check this is your local cluster:
+kubectl get nodes
 ```

 ## Volumes and VolumeMounts

 We'll be using a simple app which reads config files and writes to files in various locations.
-It's a simple .NET background worker app - the main code is in [Worker.cs](/src/queue-worker/src/Worker.cs).
+It's a .NET 6.0 background worker app - the main code is in [Worker.cs](/src/queue-worker/src/Worker.cs).
 The app is available on Docker Hub in a multi-arch image [courselabs/queue-worker](https://hub.docker.com/r/courselabs/queue-worker/tags).

 The first version we'll use mounts a ConfigMap to load config settings: